1941Joan Chandos Baez is born on January 9 in Staten Island, New York, the middle daughter of Albert Vinicio and Joan Bridge Baez.

 While in West Germany, Joan leads an Easter Day anti-war march, and in September, she participates in a march with Dr. Martin Luther King, Jr. in Grenada, Mississippi, protesting the beatings of black school children as schools were de-segregated.
 When Joan attempts to enroll five black children in a formerly segregated school, she is barred from entering the school.
 In December she both performs at a benefit for striking farm workers in California, and participates in a Christmas vigil at San Quentin Penitentiary urging the commutation of death sentences for 64 prisoners.

 1967While performing in Japan, Joan's political comments are intentionally mistranslated.
 The interpreter claims, and later denies, that a CIA agent pressured him to mistranslate her political remarks.
 The CIA denies any involvement in the matter.
-Back in the U.S., Joan is denied permission to perform at Constitution Hall in Washington, D.C., by the Daughters of the American Revolution (DAR) due to her anti-war activities.
+Back in the U.S., on August 13, Joan is denied permission to perform at Constitution Hall in Washington, D.C., by the Daughters of the American Revolution (DAR) due to her anti-war activities.
 She responds by performing in a free concert at the base of the Washington Monument before an estimated audience of 30,000.
 Later in the year, Joan joins 56 others in filing suit in California's Federal District Court to reclaim portions of their 1965 and 1966 income taxes on the grounds that they are conscientious objectors to the Vietnam War.
 The suit is dismissed from court in January, 1968.

 Joan headlines at the Newport Folk Festival in July.
 She also appears on the Women Strike For Peace benefit recording Save The Children, as well as appearing in the films Don't Look Back and Festival.
 Her own Joan is released by Vanguard in August.

-In October Joan is among 119 people arrested for blocking the entrance to the Armed Forces Induction Center in Oakland, California.
+On October 14th Joan is among 119 people arrested for blocking the entrance to the Armed Forces Induction Center in Oakland, California.
 She is sentenced and serves ten days at the Santa Rita Rehabilitation Center.
 In December, she is again arrested with 49 other demonstrators for blocking the entrance of the same induction center.
 She receives a 90 day prison sentence (45 days suspended), but is abruptly released after just a month because prison officials fear an inmate uprising on her scheduled release date.

 1968The European Exchange System reveals that the sale of Joan Baez recordings has been banned in Army PXs because of her anti-war activities.
 On March 26th, Joan marries draft resister and activist David Harris.
 They tour the country on a joint concert and lecture series advocating draft resistance.
 Later in the year, twenty young men spontaneously present Joan with their draft cards during her concert at the Los Angeles Forum.

 Baptism, an album of poetry recited and sung, is released, Joan again appears at the Newport Folk Festival, and Any Day Now, a two-record collection of Bob Dylan songs, is released.
-Daybreak, a memoir penned by Joan, is published and is a bestseller.
+Daybreak, a memoir penned by Joan, is published (Dial Press) and is a bestseller.

 1969During a taping of CBS-TV's The Smothers Brothers Comedy Hour, Joan's remarks pertaining to draft resistance are censored, prompting a pre-emption of the show.
 When it finally does air, her remarks are deleted from the tape, and soon thereafter, CBS cancels the controversial program.